krosa/kyladelrosario/_posts/2018-07-27-vertical-and-horizontal-ellipses.md

 ---
 layout: post
-title: "Referring to the vertical and horizontal ellipses"
+title: Referring to the vertical and horizontal ellipses
+categories: Documentation
 ---

 I'm part of the Write the Docs (WTD) Slack channel, where technical communicators and other professionals who write the docs share ideas and knowledge.
 Every morning, I open the Slack channel and read the discussions so I can learn something new every day.
 Recently, one of the members asked how he should refer to the following three-dotted symbols that appear in the graphical user interface (GUI) he's working on: